joliss/markdown-rails/README.md

 ## Limitations

-*   It's not possible to embed Ruby code in the Markdown code.
-Unfortunately, you cannot simply chain template handlers (`.md.erb`) like you can with asset handlers.
-This is reasonable if you consider that unlike assets, templates are precompiled not into strings but into Ruby code, which is then called every time the template is served.
-Still, the performance of modern Markdown parsers is good enough that you could afford to reparse the Markdown on every template view, so having Markdown with Erb in it should be possible in principle.

-    In the meantime, you can [use HAML's :markdown filter](http://stackoverflow.com/a/4418389/525872) to the same effect.

 *   The only truly Markdown-specific code in the source is `RDiscount.new(markdown_source).to_html` and the `.md`/`.markdown` file name extensions.
 This gem can and should be generalized into a